 (b) Compensation and evaluation of key management personnel

-Remuneration of directors and key management personnel
+Remuneration of Directors and Executives

 Director remuneration consists of Board and committee fees and superannuation guarantee contributions.
 The fees reflect the demands on and responsibilities of those directors.
 Director remuneration was paid by Sunsuper Pty Ltd.